stefanprodan/gitops-linkerd/DEMO.md

   need to set GITHUB_USER to your GitHub username, and GITHUB_TOKEN to a personal access token under your account with `repo` scope.

+  (Note that this token must be an old-style personal access token, not a new fine-grained access token.
+To create a token, go to your GitHub settings > `Developer settings` > `Personal access tokens`.)

 - Third, you need to clone your two forked repos side-by-side in the directory tree, so that "gitops-linkerd" and "faces-demo" are siblings.
 Both of these clones need to be in their `main` branch.